top of page

 What Medical Care Does My Pet Chicken Need?

-When Does Your Pet Chicken Need a Checkup?
+When Should You Bring Your Pet Chicken in for a Checkup?

 Routine checkups for pet chickens are crucial to maintaining their health and catching potential issues early.
 Chickens should ideally have a checkup at least once a year by a qualified avian veterinarian.
 However, there are specific instances when a checkup should not be delayed.
 If you notice significant changes in behavior, eating, or drinking patterns, or if the chicken exhibits signs of distress such as continuous coughing, sneezing, or labored breathing, immediate veterinary attention is necessary.
 Additionally, any physical injuries, persistent lameness, or unexplained weight loss warrant a prompt visit to the vet.